mclancy96/phase-3-sinatra-with-active-record-get-lab/README.md

 request to `/bakeries` and returns an array of JSON objects for all bakeries in the database.

-Start by running the server with `bundle exec rake server`.
+Start by running the server with `bin/rake server`.
 Then, in your browser, visit that endpoint with the server running:
 [http://localhost:9292/bakeries](http://localhost:9292/bakeries).
 You should see a helpful error message from Sinatra, like this: